Online workshop with Matthew Savage, most recently Principal at the International Community School, Amman.

 - Once a school has begun to tread the ‘data road’, it needs to grow its own data advocates and experts to maximise student-level impact.
 This will also ensure that the school’s use of data is sustainable in the long-term.

 We have sessions running on the dates below.
-Each workshop lasts five weeks and requires a commitment of up to 5 hours per week, through an online portal.
+Each workshop lasts five weeks and requires a commitment of up to five hours per week, through an online portal.
 Participants can schedule their activity at times that are convenient for them, but should aim to engage early each week to take maximum advantage of the group dialogue.

 - The charge for these workshops is £275 per delegate.
 Please note: due to popular demand, registrations are currently restricted to two delegates per school.